 - companies incorporated in any British overseas possession that have their principal place of business in the United Kingdom or in that British overseas possession; or

-Where none of the qualified owners is resident in the United Kingdom, a representative person must be appointed who may be either an individual resident in the United Kingdom or a company incorporated in an EEA country with a place of business in the UK.48
+Where none of the qualified owners is resident in the United Kingdom, a representative person must be appointed who may be either an individual resident in the United Kingdom or a company incorporated in an EEA country with a place of business in the United Kingdom.40

-The UK flag is currently ranked among the top performing flags on the Paris MOU and the Tokyo Memorandum of Understanding on Port State Control in the Asia-Pacific Region 1994 (the Tokyo MOU) 'white lists'.49 The UK Registry also offers a potentially advantageous tonnage tax regime under the UK Tonnage Tax Incentive.
-The Incentive offers an alternative method of calculating corporation tax profits in accordance with the net tonnage of the ship operated.
+The United Kingdom is officially the highest-performing flag under the Paris MOU Port State Control regime.41 The UK Registry also offers a potentially advantageous tonnage tax regime under the UK Tonnage Tax Incentive, which offers an alternative method of calculating corporation tax profits in accordance with the net tonnage of the ship operated.
 The tonnage tax profit replaces both the tax-adjusted commercial profit or loss on a shipping trade and the chargeable gains or losses made on tonnage tax assets.
-The Incentive is available to companies operating qualifying ships that are 'strategically and commercially managed in the UK'.50
+The Incentive is available to companies operating qualifying ships that are 'strategically and commercially managed in the UK'.42

-The following classification societies are recognised and approved by the UK government for the purpose of performing surveys and inspections on UK-registered vessels:51
+The following classification societies are recognised and approved by the UK government for the purpose of performing surveys and inspections on UK-registered vessels:

 - ABS Europe Ltd;